2.3 Critical Issues in GenAI

 Take Action:

-• Have conversations on the ethical development of genAI tools and encourage your organization to work with genAI development companies that exercise ethical oversight in their upgrading process.
+• Have conversations on the ethical development of genAI models and encourage your organization to work with genAI development companies that exercise ethical oversight in their upgrading process.

 • Complete a deep dive into your career field to find out how your future job may be affected by genAI.
 Find out how the technology fits into day to day workflows.
 Does the type of work lend itself to genAI adaptation/augmentation or replacement?
 Perhaps you could learn how to use genAI to augment your knowledge and skills and to improve your employability.